Please check back for our details about plenary sessions and workshops.

 Amaro will be moderating the Valve Asset Management workshop on Wednesday, June 21st at 10:30AM.

-Amr earned a Bachelor of Science degree in Mechanical Engineering from Alexandria University and a Master of Business Administration degree in Finance and International Management from Wright State University.
-He also earned a Doctor of Philosophy degree in Mechanical Engineering from the University of Maryland College Park.
-He is fluent in English and Arabic.
+Amr joined Emerson Automation Solutions through its recent acquisition of Pentair Valves & Controls.
+Amr earned a Doctor of Philosophy degree in Mechanical Engineering from the University of Maryland College Park and a Master of Business Administration degree in Finance and International Management from Wright State University in Ohio.

 Amr will be presenting on Pressure Relief Valves Fugitive Emissions Testing during the Fugitive Emissions workshop on Tuesday, June 20th at 10:30AM.

 F.I.R.S.T. – Project & Engineering Support UG (haftungsbeschränkt)

 Andreas Vogt - Gesellschaft für Softwaretechnik mbH

 Owner, CEO, CTO

 Asmaa Kassab Ph.D. is an R&D Engineering specialist at MOGAS Industries Inc. She studied Mechanical Engineering at Alexandria University Egypt.
 Her desire to learn more is the reason for her move to Texas A&M University where she obtained her masters and doctorate degrees in thermal fluid science.
 Passionate about research, the move to the MOGAS R&D team was a natural fit.
 In her free time she enjoys spending time with her family, her husband and her two adorable boys.
 She considers the decision of going to Mechanical engineering as one of her proud moments.